red-gate/web-kata/kata1.md

 ## Learning aims

-### 1 - create a small program using Object Calisthenics

 The idea here is to get introduce into React applications and some basic concepts around it.

 * Learn basics of React